thegetty/terracottas/source/views/discussion/discussion-a.md

 findspot.[^5]

-The seated figure has been identified as Orpheus, the poet son of Oeagrus (or Apollo) and the Muse Kalliope.
+The seated figure has been identified as Orpheus, the poet son of Oeagrus (or Apollo) and the muse Kalliope.
 He could charm humans and subdue animals with his song.
 The shamanistic power of his art and its ties to mystery religions constitute a central theme in the ancient thought on and the iconography of the poet.[^6]